Join me!

 Water, Water, Water

-Christmas trees drink LOTS of water so be sure to check the water levels every day.
+Christmas trees drink LOTS of water so be sure to check the water levels daily.
 Purchase a stand that will hold enough water.
-The box should give an estimate on how much water it holds, but remember, that won’t count the water displacement when the trunk is in it.
+The box should give an estimate of how much water it holds, but remember, that won’t count the water displacement when the trunk is in it.

 As a general rule, a tree drinks 1 quart of water for every inch in diameter.
-A tree trunk that is 3 inches wide will therefore drink 3 quarts of water a day.
+A tree trunk 3 inches wide will drink 3 quarts of water a day.
 Keep this in mind when buying a tree and stand.

-Display your fresh Christmas tree in a location out of direct sunlight and away from heat vents.
+Display your fresh Christmas tree out of direct sunlight and away from heat vents.
 Do not let the reservoir in the tree stand dry out ever.
 All of these things dry out the tree more rapidly and speed its demise.

-An increasingly popular choice for Christmas trees is to purchase a potted, living tree.
-If you decide to get a living Christmas tree this year, plan on keeping it in the house no more than a few days.
-The dry warm air may be lovely for you, but it takes a toll on an evergreen.
+An increasingly popular choice for Christmas trees is to purchase a potted living tree.
+If you decide to get a living Christmas tree this year, plan on keeping it in the house for no more than a few days.
+The dry, warm air may be lovely for you, but it takes a toll on an evergreen.

 Keep it Outside